PatrickTangwen/cse15l_lab_reports2/index.md

 **Screenshot 1**<br>
 <img width="561" alt="cse15l_lab2_sh" src="https://user-images.githubusercontent.com/102566928/215040885-6468acfa-d6c4-42f9-9fa0-67b1e62b45dd.png">
 <br>
-What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.

 * In this screenshot, `handleRequest` and main method in StringServer.java file are called.
 * The relevant argument is `4700` and `/add-message?s=Good Morning`.
 The value are Arraylist `words_arr` and String `output`.
 * When the argument is passed into the Hanlder method, `/add-message?s=Good Morning` is break down into path + query.
 First, the method will check whether the value contains the path `/add-message`.
 If it does, it will extract the query part which is the `?s=Good Morning`.
 Specifically, it will extract two parameters: `s` and the content after equal sign.
 In this example, the first parameter is 's' and the second one is `Good Morning`.
 Then,`Good Morning` will bed added into into the arraylist `word_arr`.
 If the element is never found in String `output`, then output will concatenate this element with a newline character `\n`.
 Finally, `output` is returned.